A great day for boating and alligator hunting on the water, near the Highway 70 draw bridge in Pierre Part, Louisiana (Staff Photo)

 Pierre Part is a quaint, quiet small town, nestled in the beautiful swamps and bayous of South Louisiana.
 The town is clean, and the homes are lovely, and the people are friendly ... a highly recommended place to visit.

-Our most recent trip to Pierre Part was on a perfect blue-sky day on March 27, 2012, when many of the photos on this page were taken.
+Our most recent trip to Pierre Part was on a perfect blue-sky day when many of the photos on this page were taken.

 A wide range of local businesses serve the area, including the Pierre Part Store, in operation since 1911, the Rainbow Inn, Duffy's Shell Station, many fresh seafood outlets & restaurants, realtors, banks, attorneys, the Bayou Journal Newspaper, and many more.